andreqts/ytcorp/README.md

 Planned developments include dashboard or web-based interfaces to enable data exploration and facilitate data science analyses of the corpus.

 ### Research Context
-The corpus originates from a research project focused on analyzing regulatory framework proposals aimed at fostering the diffusion of Community Microgrids in Brazil, as a strategy to promote the sustainable integration of intermittent distributed renewable energy sources, particularly within electricity distribution systems.
+The corpus originates from a research project focused on analyzing regulatory framework proposals aimed at fostering the diffusion of Community Microgrids in Brazil, as a strategy to promote the sustainable integration of intermittent distributed renewable energy resources, particularly within electricity distribution systems.
+This investigation was firstly conducted as part of the author’s doctoral research.

 ### Project Structure